kicito/jolie2/README.md

 ### Module structure

 Modules in Jolie are determined by directories.
-A directory name is  module is name Given following snippet
+A directory name is also defined module's name.
+Given following snippet

 ``` jolie
 import IConsole from Console